UN-EOSG-Analytics/un80-statements/README.md

   - **Text filter** for Title search
   - Each column uses the most appropriate filter UI
 - **Active Filters Display**: See all active filters with one-click removal
-- **Direct Links**: Click any video title to view it on the official UN Web TV site

 ### Extracted Metadata Fields